etpartners-com-au/amqp-test-tool/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

-Go make a real wiki page....

-This is a blocking client - its should send and THEN exit.
+This is a blocking messaging client - its should send and THEN exit.

+The `python-qpid-proton` library REQUIRES compilers - Visual studio community edition with command line support.
+* Install it
+* Launch the x64 command line dev tools
+* source your python env - `c:\anaconda3\scripts\activate.bat c:\anaconda3`
+* then use pip to install the module - it will build a binary whl file that matches python and your architecture.

 ## Install